Desdichadko/GameGalaxy/Storage/images/README.txt

-This is storage for posters
+This is storage for game posters.